-4.2.
-Architecture
+B. Architecture

 Fig. 8 presents a context-aware architecture based on the proposed model.
-For incorporating contextawareness into Groupware Systems, it is not only necessary to capture individual and social contextual data from different sources, but it is also important to consider a reasoning mechanism (logical or probabilistic) being able to infer high-level contextual information, but also to help the users of Groupware Systems to make decisions based on the current context or to proactively take actions.
 This architecture has four layers that are described below.

-Groupware System Layer.
-This layer has direct communication with the users through the user interface and the means of collaboration provided by the Groupware System.
-The Groupware System send events occurred in the group to the Contextual Data Acquisition Layer.

-Context-Usage Layer.
-This layer uses information provided by the Context-Management layer in order to infer and reason with social and individual contexts.
-Once this process is complete, the GS is adapted and manipulated depending on the result of the reasoning process.

-Context-Management Layer.
-The primary functions of the Context-Management Layer are store, update and retrieve the context information acquired from the Contextual Data Acquisition Layer.
-Therefore, in this layer there is a data store that is accessed in order to process information.

-Contextual Data Acquisition Layer.
-It is located at the lowest level; it acquires information directly from internal (wrt to the GS) and external data providers
+- 1) Groupware System Layer: This layer has direct communication with the users through the user interface and the means of collaboration provided by the Groupware System.
+The Groupware System send events occurred in the group to the Contextual Data Acquisition Layer. - 2) Context-Usage Layer: This layer uses information provided by the Context-Management layer in order to infer and reason with social and individual context.
+Once this process is complete, the GS is adapted and manipulated depending on the result of the reasoning process. - 3) Context-Management Layer: The primary functions of the Context-Management Layer are store, update and retrieve the context information acquired from the Contextual Data Acquisition Layer.
+Therefore, in this layer there is a data store that is accessed in order to process information. - 4) Contextual Data Acquisition Layer: It is located at the lowest level; it acquires information directly from internal (wrt to the GS) and external data providers (such as web services, video capture from video cameras and audio capture from microphones).